 Clifford's Tower, York

-After being on the bus for a good half and hour I needed to pay a visit to the toilet.
-The stop where I got off was right next to the City Art Gallery which was free entrance.
+After being on the bus for a good half an hour, I needed to pay a visit to the toilet.
+The stop where I got off was right next to the City Art Gallery - which was free entrance.
 There were a good four rooms full of very good and interesting paintings.
-I even recognised a few of the artists from my days at high school’s art lessons.
-There was a Lowry who hailed just down the road from me in Swinton, and a lady artist called Bridget Riley.
+I even recognised a few of the artists from my days at high school art lessons.
+There was a Lowry painting, who hailed just down the road from me in Swinton, and a lady artist called Bridget Riley.
 I remember doing several piece based on her works.
 She specialised in contrasting colours in a art technique called Pop Art – black and white predominantly.
 But her piece in the room was of a later period, where she had ventured in to various contrasting colours.

 I had been aware for some time about the Jorvik Viking museum, but had never got to go in my previous visits.
 I hopped on the tour bus again and got off at the stop for the place.
 Again I showed my student card and got a very good deal.
 Normally a single adult entrance costs £16, but with my card I paid £7.
-The first part of the tour included reinforced glass on the floor, and underneath was the excavations that the archeologists' had dug when finding the Viking settlement.
+The first part of the tour included reinforced glass on the floor, and underneath was the excavations that the archeologists had dug when finding the Viking settlement.
 It also had video’s explaining about the Vikings and how they traveled all around the world.
 The next part consisted of a ride which took you around a re-created Viking settlement.
 It came alive when the manikins started moving and speaking in Danish!

 Manikin turning wood in museum

-After that enjoyable trip the next room offered a chance to see the skeletons of the battle scarred warriors.
+After that enjoyable trip, the next room offered a chance to see the skeletons of the battle scarred warriors.
 You could see the chips of bone that had suffered the blows by either axe or another sharp weapon.
 There was also write ups of the genealogy of the Vikings and there specific DNA.
 I was then told in the souvenir shop, that they had another premises up the street around the corner, and that if I showed by pass it was free entrance.

 I’m glad that I did go as it had a re-created Viking Long-ship with artefacts found from the York excavations.
 A lovely young lady called Erin spoke with great enthusiasm about each particular piece.
-You could tell that she adored working at the place and that she appreciated my questions and inquisitiveness.
+You could tell that she adored working at the place, and that she appreciated my questions and inquisitiveness.
 In fact I quite took a shine to her but unfortunately I was going home that day, otherwise I may have asker her if she fancied a cup of coffee!
 I settled on asking her where the York brewery was and she kindly gave me a leaflet, with a street map on as well as pointing me in the right direction.

 Now I will tell you about that funny story about Beer in the Evening (BITE) as it will lead up to my last couple of pub reviews.
-On the website you can send messages to fellow users as well as reviewing the pubs.
+On the website you can send messages to fellow users, as well as reviewing the pubs.
 I had been reviewing some Manchester and Stockport pubs which this user seemed to have also been to.
 He or she was called nokegthanks, and I had sent messages and he or she had replied about the pubs what we’d discussed.
 One particular afternoon in the summer of 2011, I paid a visit to an old favourite of my mine, the New Oxford, Bexley Square, at the site of the now decommissioned magistrates’ court in Salford.
 I was having the craic with some of the lads at the bar, and I just happened to mention one time when I reviewed a pub I had been to in Hebden Bridge.